elix/elix.org/content/ListBox.md

 <code>navigator.plugins</code>.
 (These tend to be internal components, rather than user-visible browser extensions.
 If you do not see a demo, your browser may have no plugins installed.)

 [A list with hard-coded items](/demos/browserPluginList.html)

-By default, a `ListBox` shows a generic visual style.
-Once the Elix project establishes a theming strategy, we will allow developers to style a `ListBox` instance with CSS.

 ## Usage